Coleslaw1/ScaraPlantPlanter/Webarticle.md

 IMAGES IMAGES IMAGES

+The timing belts used to drive the system have been concealed within the carbon tubes which form the arms.
+Because of this there are no belts visible at any time during the project.
+A special feature is that there is a belt from the base of the arm towards the end-effector, making sure that the end effector stays parallel to the base at all time.

 <h2>Electrical design</h2>

 For the product the team designed their own custom made PCB (Printed Circuit Board).
+This has been done to reduce the amount of wires for the project and to make sure that all connections are made properly.
+As a nice feature the project group decided to print the SMR-logo on the silkscreen and advertise the minor a bit.

 IMAGES IMAGES IMAGES

 With this PCB the SCARA robot can be operated with the help of an ESP32 microcontroller unit.
 The ESP32 is being used to drive control the three TB6600 stepper motor drivers, which in their time send the robot to the desired destination.
+For control the project team decided to go with counting steps (in stead of working with something like an encoder).
+Although counting steps might not be the most accurate proces, it is for sure the cheapest.

 <h2>Software design</h2>